 The real world around me showed that some women were actually more three-dimensional than others, as evidenced by the other source of my anatomical knowledge, National Geographic magazine, which was also found at Grandma’s house.
 Being an educator, Grandma encouraged me to read the magazines to expand my knowledge of history, science, and the world around us.
 Somehow I doubt that looking at the photos of topless native women was the kind of mind-expanding experience she had in mind.
 At any rate, these two sources of knowledge did little to make me any more curious about the naked people living in the strange house.

-That came to an abrupt change the following year.
+That met an abrupt change the following year.